Why Should I Care About Land Trends?

 Mammal, Reptile, and Amphibian Trends

 Moose are an iconic mammal in Maine and a local inhabitant of the Kezar Lake watershed.
 This iconic species is vulnerable to heat stress and ticks that proliferate following mild winters.
 Moose studies have shown that ticks are killing 70% of calves in Maine and New Hampshire due to mild winters.
 The observed decline of moose in Maine from disease or migration north is a clear signal of climate change.

 Insect & Pathogen Trends

-The movement of warmer and wet weather pests into New England are a signal of climate change.
-Migratory insects will arrive earlier with earlier snowmelt and rising air temperatures, and insects only marginally-adapted to the region will begin to invade as the climate warms.
+With the onset of climate change, more warm and wet weather pests are moving into New England.
+Migratory insects are arriving earlier with earlier snowmelt and rising air temperatures, and insects that are only marginally-adapted to the region are beginning to invade as the climate warms.
 Increases in balsam woolly adelgid, spruce budworm, Beech bark disease, and winter moth are already causing serious injury and death of large tree populations.
 Inadequate winter chill will adversely affect agriculture by increasing populations of insects and disease, including flea beetle and Steward’s wilt.
-Wetter conditions will increase the likelihood of white pine needle disease caused by pathogenic fungi.
+Wetter conditions will also increase the likelihood of white pine needle disease caused by pathogenic fungi.